 Depending on the circumstances of the crime, there are various degrees of felony burglaries, ranging from third degree to first degree.
 A third degree felony can entail up to $5,000 in fines and up to 5 years in prison.
 You could be sentenced for up to 15 years in prison for a second degree felony.
 The maximum prison sentence with a first degree felony is usually 30 years.
 You could also be fined up to $10,000 for a first or second degree felony conviction.

 What Life as a Convicted Felon Could Mean

 The serious consequences of a felony conviction can linger past any imprisonment or fines.
 Even after serving a sentence, being a convicted felon could still haunt you.
 This is the sort of background that can cause an employer to deny you a job, a banker to refuse to lend to you, or a landlord to refuse your application.
 If you are in the process of seeking an immigrant visa, a felony is likely to cancel any such proceedings.
 You cannot afford to live with such consequences.
 These are harsh penalties which require immediate action to prevent.
 When you retain Attorney Eric Matheny, you can expect personal attention to detail and an aggressive defense of your charges.

-Do not wait to contact our South Florida criminal defense firm.
+Do not wait to contact our Miami-Dade County criminal defense firm.
 Attorney Eric Matheny can be reached 24 hours a day.

 I was charged with three felony charges related to check fraud.
 Eric used his expert knowledge to help resolve the charges with one day of jail served on the day that I surrendered myself to have charges filed.- Former Client

 He made everything very clear and easy to understand and always kept me up to date with any changes.- Camila

 We highly recommend him and would not hesitate to supply a personal reference concerning his professional conduct and compassion.- Michael